 Where the design community meets.

-San Francisco Director of Design at Dropbox Joined over 9 years ago
+San Francisco Director of Design at Dropbox Joined almost 10 years ago

 I'm a hiring manager at Uber and see a lot of portfolios.
 Here's a few key considerations: